 Jason Crows campaign shows us that using texting to fundraise is an effective way to reach potential donors and build support.
 It’s a time and cost effective way to raise money and engage new supporters.

-How to Pull a Texting List
+How to Pull a Texting List to Fundraise

 Deck creates fundraising lists for your campaign.
 Deck’s fundraising list is based on a combination of our contributor likelihood score, support likelihood score, and income.
 We analyze the distribution of scores in your district to develop a list of your likely supporters who are also likely to donate to your campaign and are in the top 50% of incomes in your district.
 Remember, these are not your individual fundraising lists; the people in your fundraising universe may not have heard of your campaign.